vishnusudarsan/SharePoint-Batch-Operations/README.md

 # SharePoint Batch Operations
-It's a repository for SharePoint batch requests using JavaScript Object Model (JSOM) in jQuery
+It's a jQuery plugin for SharePoint batch requests using JavaScript Object Model (JSOM) in jQuery

 ## Features Included:
 * SharePoint JSOM Batch requests for creation,updation and deletion.